Peirce Center Student Fellowships

 Dan Benyishay '11

-Benyishay, an English and philosophy major, will receive a stipend to research the
+Benyishay, an English and philosophy major, researched the history and provenance

-history and provenance of the college's Oberdorfer Mark Twain Collection to create
+of the college's Oberdorfer Mark Twain Collection to create an exhibit.
+The collection

 2010 Spring Fellows

 Oliver Cole '10 & Anne McLaughlin '10

 Cole and McLaughlin researched a mysterious collection of rare maps dating from the

 17th century and created an exhibit of digitized images from the maps.
 The exhibit

 is available online.